Getting Started

 Selected hypotheses in 3D Editor.

 Continue until all necessary hypotheses are updated, then go to the File menu and choose Save and Exit.
-The Dynamic Surface will update and the 3D Editor will close.
+The Dynamic grid will update, and the 3D Editor will close.

-Selected hypotheses after override and location of Save and Exit menu option.
+Selected hypotheses after override and the location of Save and Exit menu option.

-Continue until you have validated the entire CUBE Surface.
+Continue until you have validated the entire CUBE grid.
 After you have finished, if your product is a BAG, you only need to export the BAG (see Step 9 - Export Products below).
-If your product is a clean set of sounding data, you will now want to use the CUBE surface to filter the soundings.
-The CUBE Filter Soundings option can be run on the entire selected Dynamic Surface or on a selected area of that surface.
+If your product is a clean set of sounding data, you will now want to use the CUBE grid to filter the soundings.
+The CUBE Filter Soundings option can be run on the entire selected Dynamic grid or on a selected area of that grid.

 You may find it useful to create a Shallow Biased Static Grid prior to filtering, to use a way of comparing the pre- and post- filter results.
-You can create a Static Surface using the Create Static Surface Button.
+You can create a Static grid using the Create Static grid

-Select CUBE > Filter Soundings from the Dynamic Surface menu.
+Select CUBE > Filter Soundings from the Dynamic grid menu.

 CUBE Filter Soundings menu option.